annapham45554/Words-in-Motion/README.md

 As we consider others as strangers,<br>
 Even though they are our same kind,

-They came to this world just like us,<br>
-And will come to an end just like us,<br>
-Our flowers grow, and rot till time,<br>
-Just as us, everything carry same fate,

 In our world, everyone is equal,<br>
 But we are confined to communities,<br>
 Communities are built on a new dream,<br>